barryvdh/laravel-debugbar/readme.md

 ![Screenshot](http://i.imgur.com/GVc6C9g.png)

 This includes some custom collectors:
  - RouteCollector: Show information about the current Route.
-(Note: requires atleast 4.0.6, so disable this if you are on a lower version!)
  - ViewCollector: Show the currently loaded views an it's data.
  - EventsCollector: Show all events
  - LaravelCollector: Show the Laravel version and Environment. (disabled by default)